-The Finnish passport currently ranks on the 4th place according to the Guide visa index.
+The Finnish passport currently ranks on the 4th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 188 countries.
 It is considered one of the most desirable passports in the world with a very high mobility score.
 Finnish passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, United Arab Emirates and United States allowing almost instant travel worldwide.
 Finnish passport holders do however require a visa to enter about 38 destinations in the world.

 The Republic of Finland consists of 19 regions and is part of the European Union.
 The nation’s neighboring countries are Sweden, Norway and Russia.
 The most important regions are Uusimaa, Pirkanmaa and Southwest Finland.
 The country has a surface area of 338,455 square kilometers.
 Making it the 8th largest country in Europe.
 Its climate is a combination of maritime and Continental climate.
 The terrain is comprised of mostly flat plains, lakes and low hills.

 The overall population is over 5.5 million people.
 The capital of the country is Helsinki, which is also the most populous city with 656,229 inhabitants, followed by Tampere and Turku.
 The largest airport is Helsinki – Vantaa International Airport (HEL) with more than 21 million passengers followed by Oulu Airport (OUL) with 1 million yearly passengers.
 Helsinki airport is the 30th largest airport in Europe and provides access to all parts of the world.